jpmattia/jpmattia.github.io/_posts/2026-08-17-Feeding-The-Good-Wolf.md

 ---

 I received some offline comments regarding [an old post of mine]({{ site.baseurl }}{% post_url 2020-03-29-Squirrels-a-Gibson-and-Steven-Tyler %}) about Hayden
-Panettiere, who very sadly passed away over the weekend.
+Panettiere, who very sadly passed away on August 16, 2026.
 I might as well post my reply here.

 The original post was a story about discovering that my neighbor was kind to animals, and then being invited over for a drink.
 As you know, I'm a science and tech junkie who's fairly mass-media illiterate, so it came as quite a surprise to